People Pleasing – Are you a People Pleaser?

 Why People-Pleasing Develops

-In many family systems, you may feel pressure to be the ideal daughter, partner, or friend.
-Cultural messages around duty, respect, and putting others first can make it feel wrong—even selfish—to speak up for your own needs.
+In many family systems, especially South Asian and other collectivist cultures, there can be pressure to be the “ideal daughter, partner, or friend.”
+Messages around duty, respect, and putting others first can make it feel wrong or even selfish to speak up for your needs.

-But here’s the truth: caring for others doesn’t have to mean abandoning yourself.
+But caring for others doesn’t have to mean abandoning yourself.
+In fact, couples counseling often reveals that when one partner over-pleases, both people end up feeling unseen.

 The Cost of Always Pleasing Others